-The microbiome, the intestinal flora is responsible that several intestinal bacteria ensure and transform substances.
+The microbiome, the intestinal flora is responsible that several intestinal bacteria ensuring and transforming substances.
 These can help the body, such as short-chain fatty acids and tryptophan.
 Or they can damage the body.
 It is crucial which bacterial strains colonize our intestine.
 Whatever is an excellent source for a variety of nutrients can even be harmful to the arteries through specific gut bacteria.

 The consumption of meat and eggs, for example, was discovered that a strain of bacteria that metabolizes components of them to a final product, that favors arteriosclerosis.
 Mainly due to a poor diet, chronic stress, and lack of exercise can such harmful bacteria gain the upper hand in our gut.

-The western diet is characterized on average by sugar, refined flours, bad fats, alcohol, and additives.
-A lack of fiber and micronutrients, the chronic stress and regular use of antibiotics do the rest to influence the imbalance of our microbiome.
+The western diet is characterized on average by sugar, refined flour, bad fats, alcohol, and additives.
+A lack of fiber and micronutrients, chronic stress and regular use of antibiotics do the rest to influence the imbalance of our microbiome.